-Mayo Clinic's Kidney Disease Research Training Program prepares biomedical and clinical scientists for independent investigative careers in academic nephrology and basic renal sciences.
+The Kidney Disease Research Training Program at Mayo Clinic prepares biomedical and clinical scientists for independent investigative careers in academic nephrology and basic renal sciences.
 Applications are open to Ph.D. graduates and M.D. graduates who have commenced or have completed training in clinical nephrology.
 The first year of the two- to three-year program is supported by the nephrology training grant.